ankasstar/gandalf-lakera-answers/README.md

-# gandalf-lakera-answers
-Who Needs Therapists When You Have Gandalf?
-Level-by-Level Breakdown of an AI Mind Game (I Cracked It!)
+# Gandalf - Level-by-Level Breakdown of an AI Mind Game

 5 hours of learning and practicing.